quickey/quickey/packages/keyboard/README.md

 ## Intro

-Quickey Keyboard is a tool which simplify the way you add listeners to keyboard events. instead of creating event listeners, the keyboard creates only one listener and pipes it to your streams.
+Quickey Keyboard is a tool that simplify the way you add listeners to keyboard events. instead of creating event listeners, the keyboard creates only one listener and pipes it to your streams.

 ## Install